replicantfx/gcode-post-processor/README.md

                 extreme customization of the resulting gcode via a language already heavily understood.
 Additionally users can define (and adjust real-time) a global geometric transform to scale, rotate, translate GCode programmatically.
 ***
+## Major Features
+* 3D Printer, CNC, and Laser Cutter Compatiable
+* Works with Prusa Slicer, Simplify3d and cura
+* 3D transformation capable for all coordinates (inlcuding extruder)
+    * Scale
+    * Translate
+    * Rotate
+    * Scew
+* Adjust Extruder and Feedrate Multipliers
+* All GCode parameters exposed, modify anything with your own Javascript run as a post processor
 ## Standards Followed:

 * Partial implementation of RS-274